cadolphs/aoc_2022/docs/day07.md

 Okay.
 Just as I suspected.
 So now in the `active_dirs` vec, when adding a new entry, it needs to be prefixed with the "fully qualified path".
 So, this is a good example where a _simple_ test case (the input on the AOC problem page) doesn't catch _all_ the subtleties of the true input.

+Now that this is fixed, we can easily solve part 2 as well, with iterators and filters.
+Let's go.